montroseacademy/tetris24/README.md

 ### Difficulty Curve

-I based my difficulty curve on the table from the original Game Boy rom at [Hard Drop(http://harddrop.com/wiki/Tetris_(Game_Boy) "Tetris (Game Boy) - Hard Drop - Tetris Wiki").
+I based my difficulty curve on the table from the original Game Boy rom at [Hard Drop](http://harddrop.com/wiki/Tetris_(Game_Boy) "Tetris (Game Boy) - Hard Drop - Tetris Wiki").
 However, it didn't feel as aggressive in the early levels as I remember.
 My resulting adjustments have likely made the game inhumanly hard at the higher difficulty levels.

+## Installation

+To serve the game from a webserver yourself, simply copy `144.png`, `72.png`, and `index.html` to an empty directory and serve that.

 ## Thanks